Canagliflozin Cardiovascular Assessment Study - CANVAS

 Presented by Dr. Kenneth W. Mahaffey at the American Heart Association Annual Scientific Sessions (AHA 2017), Anaheim, CA, November 13, 2017.

 Neal B, Perkovic V, Mahaffey KW, et al., on behalf of the CANVAS Program Collaborative Group.
 Canagliflozin and Cardiovascular and Renal Events in Type 2 Diabetes.
 N Engl J Med 2017;377:644-57.

-Keywords: Albuminuria, Amputation, Antihypertensive Agents, Atherosclerosis, Blood Pressure, Diabetes Mellitus, Type 2, Cardiovascular Diseases, Cholesterol, HDL, Glucose, Lipoproteins, HDL, Metabolic Syndrome X, Myocardial Infarction, Primary Prevention, Risk Factors, Smoking, Stroke
+Keywords: AHA Annual Scientific Sessions, AHA19, ACC Annual Scientific Session, ACC19, ACC18, AHA17, Albuminuria, Amputation, Antihypertensive Agents, Atherosclerosis, Blood Pressure, Diabetes Mellitus, Type 2, Cardiovascular Diseases, Cholesterol, HDL, Glucose, Heart Failure, Lipoproteins, HDL, Metabolic Syndrome X, Myocardial Infarction, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Secondary Prevention, Smoking, Stroke